-Eurozone: Just when things were looking up The eurozone economy started the year on a stronger footing.
-But the coronavirus disruption is likely to become a major drag that might only peter out in...
-By Peter Vanden Houte
+Eurozone: Just when things were looking up

+The eurozone economy started the year on a stronger footing.
+But the coronavirus disruption is likely to become a major drag that might only peter out in the course of the second quarter.
+Negative GDP growth in the first half now looks likely

-United Kingdom UK: Rate cut coming as consumption risks build Like everywhere else, there is a rising risk that the Covid-19 demand shock will cause a decrease in GDP in the second quarter.
-We expect the Bank of...
-By James Smith
+UK: Rate cut coming as consumption risks build

+Like elsewhere, there is a rising risk that the Covid-19 demand shock will cause a decrease in GDP in the second quarter.
+We expect the Bank of England to cut interest rates later this month, although the bigger focus for markets should be the forthcoming budget, which arguably offers greater scope to tackle the virus impact